Building the image

 • The production image of airflow uses “airflow” user, so if you want to add some of the tools as root user, you need to switch to it with USER directive of the Dockerfile and switch back to airflow user when you are done.
 Also you should remember about following the best practices of Dockerfiles to make sure your image is lean and small.

-• The PyPI dependencies in Apache Airflow are installed in the user library, of the “airflow” user, so PIP packages are installed to ~/.local folder as if the --user flag was specified when running PIP.
-Note also that using --no-cache-dir is a good idea that can help to make your image smaller.
+• The PyPI dependencies in Apache Airflow are installed in the ~/.local virtualenv, of the “airflow” user, so PIP packages are installed to ~/.local folder as if the --user flag was specified when running PIP.
+This has the effect that when you create a virtualenv with --system-site-packages flag, the virtualenv created will automatically have all the same packages installed as local airflow installation.
+Note also that using --no-cache-dir in pip or --no-cache in uv is a good idea that can help to make your image smaller.

 • If your apt, or PyPI dependencies require some of the build-essential or other packages that need to compile your python dependencies, then your best choice is to follow the “Customize the image” route, because you can build a highly-optimized (for size) image this way.
 However, it requires you to use the Dockerfile that is released as part of Apache Airflow sources (also available at Dockerfile).